salabim/peek/readme.md

   time.sleep(0.1)
 peek('')
 ```
+> [!NOTE]
+>
-The `end` parameter will be only applied when output is stdout, stdout_nocolor or stderr.
+> The `end` parameter will not be only applied when output is "logging.debug", "logging.info", "logging.warning", "logging.error" or "logging.critical".

 > [!NOTE]
 >